Advanced Skin Care Tips: Keeping the Year-Round Glow

 Another common cause of troubled skin is excessive stress.
 If you’re always wondering why you tend to have a breakout around the holidays or during a transitional period in your life, then you are probably prone to stress breakouts.

 Stress triggers your adrenal glands, which in return releases sebum.
-Sebum is the oil that comes from your facial pores, and it is not directly bad until it mixes with dead skin and dirt that may also be on your face and causes clogging in those pores and hair follicle.
+Sebum is the oil that comes from your facial pores, and it is not directly bad until it mixes with dead skin and dirt that may also be on your face and causes clogging in those pores and hair follicles.
+To avoid pore clogging ingredients, it is essential to read the labels of the skincare products you use and opt for those that are non-comedogenic or labeled “oil-free.”

 Effectively learning to manage your stress can drastically improve your quality of life on many levels.
 You could try meditation and other forms of artistic, creative, or musical expression.
 Your skin will thank you for relaxing while treating yourself to a skin rescue spa hour.
 You can set up your own home spa with relaxing music, a face mask, and a foot soak.